My buddy Carl and I slip by my old digs one evening during Labor Day weekend. I lived

 necklace up between the word and my face.
 The clear and amber-colored gems wink and sparkle even in the waning light.

-shit looks real.”
+looks real.”
 Stolen property, I bet.
-Tucker and Tucker-in-law seem to be working both sides of the law-enforcement
+Tucker and Tucker-in-law seem to be working both sides of the law-enforcement equation.

-equation.
 “Hell, this’ll boost my bank account, then.”
 I shove the necklace down deep into my jeans pocket.
+I think

 We stroll outside past the gravestones and get into his truck

 all nonchalant, cool as drool.
-Out of the corner of my eye, the gravestones jerk in the other direction and lean again.
+Outta the corner of my eye, the gravestones jerk in the other direction and lean again.

 Carl pulls his baseball cap off his smashed-up ponytail and